JKirchartz/jkirchartz.github.com/_posts/2016-12-30-5_things_i_learned_working_at_google.md

 ---

-I worked at Google in 2015 and learned a great deal of things, I wrote this shortly after; now I think it's finally ready to publish.
+I worked at Google in 2015 and learned a great deal of things, I wrote this shortly after; now I think it's finally ready to publish.<!--more-->

 # Post-Mortems
 Failures need to be investigated so you can learn from them and avoid making